lightalkmst/green_curry/README.md

 n.f () // 3
 ```
 ## L (1 list and 2 lists functions)
-note: lists are assumed to be dense, meaning all data is contiguous.
+(note: lists are assumed to be dense, meaning all data is contiguous)

-note: all respective orders are preserved, except in obvious cases
+(note: all respective orders are preserved, except in obvious cases)

 ### 1 list functions